Revolutionizing Database Q&A with Large Language Models: Comprehensive Benchmark and Evaluation: Related Work

 \subsection{Large Language Models for Database}

-\textbf{LLMs for Database Optimization. }Since LLMs have demonstrated outstanding capabilities in knowledge comprehension and contextual understanding, researchers in the database domain have started to explore LLMs for various database-related tasks.
-Raul et al.~\cite{vldbdata} argue that LLMs can ground database tuples, schemas and queries in novel ways.
-Zhou et al.~\cite{llmasdba} have proposed that LLMs can serve as Database Administrators (DBAs) by constructing LLM-based intelligent agents.
-The D-Bot~\cite{dbot} initiative applies LLMs to intelligent database diagnosis.
-Additionally, Liu et al.~\cite{queryrewriting} use LLMs for query rewriting.
-These advancements illustrate the expanding usage of LLMs in the database domain.
-However, these studies primarily focus on specific database tasks, rather than answering general user questions in our paper.
+\textbf{LLMs for Database Management}.
+Since LLMs have demonstrated outstanding capabilities in knowledge comprehension and contextual understanding, researchers in the database domain have started to explore LLMs for various database-related tasks.
+Raul et al.~\cite{vldbdata} argue that LLMs can ground database tuples, schemas, and queries in novel ways.
+Zhou et al.~\cite{llmasdba} propose that LLMs can serve as Database Administrators (DBAs).
+D-Bot~\cite{dbot} applies LLMs for intelligent database diagnosis.
+Liu et al.~\cite{queryrewriting} use LLMs for query rewriting.
+However, these studies focus on specific database management tasks rather than answering real-life user questions.

-\textbf{LLMs for NL2SQL.} For data management tasks, databases serve as tools, requiring SQL for user-database interactions.
-LLMs have shown impressive capabilities in converting natural language into SQL, bringing about significant changes in simplifying user interactions with databases.
-Works such as Binder-SQL~\cite{binsql}, DIN-SQL~\cite{dinsql} and BIRD~\cite{li2024can} enable LLMs to generate corresponding SQL statements directly from natural language requirements.
-DB-GPT~\cite{db-gpt-xue} extends this concept by creating a more comprehensive process, allowing users to input their requirements in natural language and receive complete visualized data analysis and reports.
-This showcases the potential of LLMs to enhance accessibility and efficiency in data management tasks.
-Compared to these works, our paper considers more comprehensive questions that the database users may ask, rather than focusing solely on SQL programming and data analysis pipeline as addressed in the previous works.
+\textbf{LLMs for NL2SQL.} LLMs have shown impressive capabilities in converting natural language into SQL queries, bringing about significant changes in simplifying user interactions with databases.
+Works such as Binder-SQL~\cite{binsql}, DIN-SQL~\cite{dinsql}, and BIRD~\cite{li2024can} enable LLMs to generate corresponding SQL statements directly from input objectives in natural language.
+DB-GPT~\cite{db-gpt-xue} allows users to input their requirements in natural language and receive complete visualized data analysis and reports.
+In addition, some benchmarks are proposed to evaluate LLMs' performances on NL2SQL~\cite{text2sql,text2sql2}.
+Compared with NL2SQL, our paper considers tool invocation by LLMs, which is not limited to SQL query generation because the LLM's generation must accord with the format requirements of various tools.